top of page

 "The best web design engages us beyond the utilitarian— it innovates our user experience and delights our eyes." — Sagi Haviv, partner at CGH

-7. Show less devices, and lean into aspect ratios
+07. Show fewer devices, and lean into aspect ratios

-If you want a sure-way to look like a Web2 boomer, then place your content in flat device frames and inevitably have to change it the next time Apple decides to include a brand new notch.
-Placing your content in aspect ratios to imply product (9x16, 4x6, 1x1) gives your work longer legs. — Rich Tu, group creative director at Jones Knowles Ritchie
+If you want a sure-way to look like a web 2.0 boomer, then place your content in flat device frames and you’ll inevitably have to change it the next time Apple decides to include a brand new notch.
+Placing your content in aspect ratios to imply product (9x16, 4x6, 1x1) gives your work longer legs. — Rich Tu, partner and executive creative director at Sunday Afternoon

-Metaverse, NFTs, and Web3 are buzzy words in 2022 and their actual real-world implications will evolve.
+Metaverse, NFTs and Web 3.0 are buzzy words and their actual real-world implications will evolve.
 For those of us who monitor the space, including these terms in a shallow way are tell-tale signs of disingenuous-ness.
 Don’t feel the need to embellish if there’s more smoke than fire (or maybe don’t include the project). — RT

 Digital products and experiences are at their best when you’re actually in them, and experiencing them first-hand.
 If the product you’re showing was campaign-based or ephemeral, use visuals that simulate the energy of the experience and not just static landing pages.
 Data rich environments make good eye candy, and lean into that. — RT